 • A campaign title

-These keywords are not just tags—they are key ideas, themes, and concepts that guide AI analysis.
+These pillars are not just tags—they are short phrases or slogan-like concepts that define the creative direction of the campaign.
+These are not single keywords, but key ideas, themes, and concepts that guide AI analysis.

-The more descriptive, informative, and creative your title and keywords, the stronger the analysis and strategy output will be.
+The more descriptive, informative, and creative your title and pillars, the stronger the analysis and strategy output will be.

 Step 9: Campaign Pitch — AI or Your Own